WCHQ publicly reports a broad collection of health care performance measures that evaluate ambulatory and hospital care.

-Measures are publicly reported on this website.
+Measures are publicly reported at WCHQ.org.

 WCHQ member organizations — which include health systems, medical and dental groups and hospitals — voluntarily collect and submit data related to the services that they provide.
 WCHQ validates the data, ensuring that it accurately reflects evidence-based standards.
-WCHQ then publishes the results, so health care providers, purchasers and consumers can compare the performance of member organizations.
+WCHQ then publishes the results so health care providers, purchasers and consumers can compare the performance of member organizations.

 WCHQ's Unique Approach: All Patients, All Payers

-Many other healthcare reporting organizations rely exclusively on administrative claims from commercial insurers to create their performance measures.
+Many other health care reporting organizations rely exclusively on administrative claims from commercial insurers to create their performance measures.
 Such claims-based reports exclude Medicare, Medicaid and self-pay patients, which account for nearly 50 percent of clinical practice.

-Physicians, data analysts and quality specialists from the WCHQ membership have developed ambulatory care specifications that capture all patients and all payers.
+Physicians, data analysts and improvement specialists from the WCHQ membership have developed ambulatory care specifications that capture all patients and all payers.
 By uniting claims, clinical and patient data, WCHQ tracks each provider's entire practice.
 This comprehensive approach enables WCHQ to create a sophisticated measure set that evaluates both clinical processes and intermediate outcomes, such as A1c and blood pressure.